 What Is a Debt Management Plan?

-DMP does not involve a loan, does not take your credit score into account, does not require the consumer to negotiate terms with his/her creditor, does not involve keeping track of a dozen or more fresh details.
+DMP does not involve a loan, and does not require a certain credit score to qualify.
+A DMP also does not require the consumer to negotiate terms with his/her creditor.

 DMPs — the Superman in our superhero partnership — are simple and straightforward, and, as part of your nonprofit credit counseling agency’s toolbox, are practically invincible.
-Once you are enrolled, the agency will contact your credit card companies to work out a suitable payment plan, often under much more favorable interest rates.
+Once you are enrolled, the agency will contact your credit card companies to work out an affordable payment plan, often with lower interest rates.

-Thereafter, you will make a single monthly payment that in all likelihood will be lower than the combined minimum payments required of you now.
-If you’ve fallen behind and are racking up late-payment penalties, those can be negotiated away, too.
+Thereafter, you will make a single monthly payment that may be lower than the combined minimum payments required of you now.
 Creditors will be reassured knowing you have committed to a solid repayment plan.

 Whatever you do, do NOT equate a debt management plan with debt settlement.
 Just because they both start with “debt,” they are not at all the same.